Airports At Water's Edge Battle Rising Sea Levels

 Coastal flooding isn't the only climate-related problem for airports.

 Extreme heat has grounded planes in Phoenix.
-Melinda Pagliarello, of the Airports Council International North America, also cites warmer temperatures that lead to reduced snowfall.
+Melinda Pagliarello, of the Airports Council International-North America, also cites higher temperatures that lead to reduced snowfall.

 "When an airport that used to get x number of feet of snow, but now is getting the equivalent in rain," she says, "that is in some cases overwhelming or challenging the existing drainage system."